Types of Toastmasters Clubs

 Membership in a Toastmasters Club is by Invitation Only as clubs are private associations, and is subject to a vote by the members of the Club.

-No person shall be excluded from membership in a Toastmasters Club, and no member shall be deliberately discriminated against, in the conduct of official Toastmasters programmes, because of age (except those persons under the age of 18 years), race, colour, creed, gender, national or ethnic origin, sexual orientation, or physical or mental disability, so long as the individual, through his or her own efforts, is able to participate in the Toastmasters programme.
+No person shall be excluded from membership in a Toastmasters Club, and no member shall be deliberately discriminated against during the conduct of official Toastmasters programmes, because of age (except those persons under the age of 18 years), race, colour, creed, gender, national or ethnic origin, sexual orientation, or physical or mental disability, so long as the individual, through his or her own efforts, is able to participate in the Toastmasters programme.

 Any Toastmaster can belong to more than one Club, but you must pay fees for each club.
 Dual members are exempt from the new member fees only.
 For example, some people belong to an evening community club and a workplace/breakfast/lunchtime club.
 Or you may belong to more than one community club, and a dinner, daytime or weekend club.

 If you currently belong to a Toastmasters club and are moving to another area, you can transfer your membership from one club to another.
+This includes transfer between Districts or countries.